-- of Staff's office will be notified.
-Practitioners are allowed to self-refer to a program for assistance for psychiatric, emotional, or physical problems.
-Assistance in the self-referral may be obtained from their ACOS/Service Chief or Chief of Staff. - b.
-In cases of known or suspected impairment due to mental illness or substance use, the Chief of Staff may request an assessment by The State Licensing Board's Diversion Programs for Health Professionals for the state which the Practitioner is licensed, MCM 653-011-016. - c.
-In cases of known or suspected impairment due to physical and/or mental illness, the Chief of Staff may request the Director to authorize a Special Physical Examination per VA Directive 5019, Part II, and applicable hospital policy.
+- for assistance for psychiatric, emotional, or physical problems.
+Assistance in the self-referral may be obtained from their Service Chief or Chief of Staff. - B. In cases of known or suspected impairment due to mental illness or substance use, the Chief of Staff may request an assessment by Employee Health as outline in VACIHCS Policy WF-11, Management of an Impaired Provider. - C. In cases of known or suspected impairment due to physical and/or mental illness, the Chief of Staff may request the Director to authorize a Special Physical Examination as authorized VA Handbook 5019, Part II, and applicable hospital policy.
 The Special Physical Examination will be tailored to the clinical circumstances and may involve a physical examination, imaging studies, neuropsychological testing, or other indicated measures.
 The fitness for duty examination will be conducted by or under the direction of the Occupational Health Program or outside medical examiner, which will assess the findings and make a recommendation on the Practitioner's fitness for duty based on such findings.
-If the determination is unfavorable to the Practitioner, or in cases of uncertainty, the findings will be presented to an ad hoc Physical Standards Board. - d.
-VA and VARHS policies, responsibilities and procedures of the Employee Assistance Program and the VA Drug-Free Workplace Program are applicable for LIPs, dentists and other healthcare professionals, MCM 653-011-016. - e.
-Confidentiality of the Practitioner seeking referral or referred for assistance will be protected, except as limited by law, ethical obligation, or when the safety of a patient is threatened.
-In all instances, every effort will be made to protect the confidentiality of the individual referred for assistance. - f.
-The hospital will sponsor periodic educational program regarding illness and impairment issues.
-Licensed independent Practitioners will be issued written information regarding illness issues at the time of initial appointment and reappointment to the Medical Staff.
+If the determination is unfavorable to the Practitioner, or in cases of uncertainty, the findings will be presented to an ad hoc Physical Standards Board. - D. VA and Facility policies, responsibilities and procedures of the Employee Assistance Program and the VA Drug-Free Workplace Program are applicable for physicians, dentists, and other healthcare professionals. - E. Confidentiality of the Practitioner seeking referral or referred for assistance will be kept, except as limited by law, ethical obligation, or when the safety of a patient is threatened.
+In all instances, every effort will be made to protect the confidentiality of the individual referred for assistance. - F. The hospital will sponsor periodic educational program regarding illness and impairment issues.
+Licensed independent Practitioners will be issued written information regarding illness issues at the time of initial appointment and reappointment to the medical staff.

-11. PEER REVIEW
+10.PEER REVIEW

-- a.
-All Medical Staff members shall participate in the facility protected peer review program established by the appropriate VHA policy. - b.
-All Medical Staff members will complete ongoing required training associated with VHA policy and MCM 653-00B-013.
+- A. All Medical Staff members shall participate in the facility protected peer review program as outlined in policy: Quality and Safety - 11, Protected Peer Review for Quality Management. - B. All Medical Staff members will complete ongoing required training associated with the associated VHA policy.